Daffodils at Cotehele

 Delight in the variety of daffodils across the estate.

-You can see the daffodils flowering all over the estate, but particularly across from the Barn Restaurant, in the meadow behind the house and in the old orchard.
+You'll see the daffodils flowering all over the estate, but particularly across from the Barn Restaurant, in the meadow behind the house and in the old orchard.
 These areas start to change colour from the silvery/blue of the daffodil foliage to sunny yellows and whites as the flowers start to open.

 The daffodils at Cotehele are mainly old varieties, some dating back to 1620.
 They were important in the market garden history of the Tamar Valley as a cash crop.
 Many were picked as surplus produce, which then became an international industry.
 Growers sent them to flower markets as far as Covent Garden in London.